MrJimb0/CEA_of_TDXd/README.md

   The PSA file that pulls from the 7-state transition property file, 8-state transition property file, and CEA base case file The base case CEA that is used for generating graphs The appendix explains in detail why there are 7 and 8 state transition files.
 Briefly, we use the 7 state to derive the final transition rate (from the terminal to dead) used in the 8 state model.

+The excel files, output csvs, and sensitivty analyses can be provided as well though each should be able to be implemented using the base code provided here